carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![AWS Config](https://d1.awsstatic.com/config-diagram-092122.974fe2a4cb6aae1fe564fdbbe30ab55841a9858e.png)

 - Managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable **security and governance**. **Assess, audit, and evaluate configurations of your AWS resources** in multi-region, multi-account
+- `Config Rules` to confirm that resources are configured in compliance with policies
 - You are notified via SNS for any configuration change
 - Integrated with CloudTrail, provide resource configuration history
 - Use cases: